Compliance Oversight Program

-The California Office of Health Information Integrity (CalOHII) has statutory responsibility to evaluate, monitor, and report on state departments’ HIPAA compliance.
-The goals of CalOHII’s Compliance Review Program are to:
+The Center for Data Insights and Innovation (CDII) has statutory responsibility to evaluate, monitor, and report on state departments’ HIPAA compliance.
+The goals of CDII’s Compliance Oversight Program are to:

 - Create a collaborative culture of compliance for state departments